Revitalizing your Texas Garden Post-Freeze

 applying pre-emergent granules

 After a hard freeze, wait until the soil temperature reaches at least 45 degrees for several days.
 Use the temperature of the soil to plan your timing because it plays a crucial role in the effectiveness of the post-emergent.
-Between January 15th and March 15th, if the weather permits, begin your first pre-emergent application to start controlling warm-season weeds that could be problematic in the spring or summer.
+Between January 15th and March 15th, if the weather permits, begin your first pre-emergent application to start controlling warm season weeds that could be problematic in the spring or summer.

 bonide weed beater complete